April 17, 2018 Q: Quantum

 The expanding universe, an expanding droplet, and an accretion disc (whether stable or unstable) periodically move and oscillate about their original centers.
 Why do they do that?
 Why don’t they vibrate like a raindrop on a car window?
 The drop of rain, because of the surface tension in the water seems to maintain a stable, half circular shape.
 Really, all fluid droplets are always vibrating, because of random perturbations they see, because of error existing everywhere.

 As the droplet oscillates in one direction, it appears to us to be an offset (still a perfect circle) but an offset is an illustration of both a particle (with position) and a sine wave (illustrating change in position).
 Those who see a perfect circle when observing a droplet in offset mode 1 are viewing from a human-centered perspective.
 But the droplet reacts to the fact that it’s source or centroid is no longer at its center.
 Eventually with each oscillation to the side, more sine waves (troughs and crests) are incident on its boundary until the expanding droplet boundary reaches a stable number of wave crests and fingers that are symmetric about its entire boundary.
+[See the picture above showing five crests or five troughs.
+Saturn’s polar region has six shallow sine waves appearing like a hexagon.
+The vertices are crests/the flat areas, troughs.]

-An example of a seven-crested system (or seven-trough system) is, Trappist I, the small sun 40 light years away from us that had an accretion disk that spawned seven approximately equal-sized Earth-sized planets.
+An example of a seven-crested system (or seven-trough system) is, Trappist I, the small sun 40 light years away from us had an accretion disk that spawned seven approximately equal-sized Earth-sized planets.
 The experiment that spawned seven, equally spaced troughs around its boundary and Trappist I’s solar system are examples of how a system can form a discrete number of units or quanta.